Giniks/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## Acknowledgements

-- **ALX Program** for providing the platform and resources to learn and grow in the field of programming.
+- **Alx Community**: For creating and maintaining an accessible and powerful programming language.
-- **Open Source Community** for the invaluable tools and libraries that make programming more accessible and enjoyable.
+- **Open Source Contributors**: For the tools and resources that make learning Python easier.

-## How to Use This Repository

-1. **Clone the Repository**: `git clone https://github.com/Giniks/alx-higher_level_programming.git`
-2. **Navigate to Project Directories**: Explore individual project folders to see code examples and exercises.
-3. **Run the Code**: Follow the instructions in each project’s README file to run the code and experiment with it.

-Happy Coding Experience!